serverless/serverless/docs/providers/google/guide/README.md

 If you have questions, join the [Slack community](https://serverless.com/slack) or [post over on the forums](http://forum.serverless.com/)

 **Note:** Before continuing [Google Cloud user credentials](./credentials.md) are required for using the CLI.

-**Note:** Google Cloud Functions is currently supported in only the following regions:

-- asia-northeast1
-- europe-west1
-- us-central1
-- us-east1